-This document sets out the policy of The Inland Waterways Association (IWA) regarding the management of vegetation by navigation authorities on the inland waterways of England and Wales.
+This document sets out the policy of The Inland Waterways Association (IWA) regarding the management of vegetation by navigation authorities on inland waterways.

 IWA considers improved management of vegetation is essential in order to optimise benefits to all waterways users as well as to enhance good environmental practice.
 IWA considers that all navigation authorities should have policies in place in place that give proper priority and attention to the management of vegetation along the waterways for which they are responsible, and will encourage navigation authorities to comply with such policies.